yinzixu03/mantis/ws/README.md

-The main file is to calc the
+The main file is to calc the behavior of Phyllothelys werneri, which imitates the leaves.